2021 Workshop Schedule

 Sat on numerous clinical, government and international advisory committees on wellbeing and suicide.

-Evaluation feedback unanimously rates the training to be of high standard, with concepts communicated in plain language and offering practical strategies that can readily be implemented.
+Evaluation feedback unanimously rates the training to be of a high standard, with concepts communicated in plain language and offering practical strategies that can readily be implemented.